zulip/zulip-gci/tasks/2017/user-research.md

   be using P. What problem would P solve for them?
 Is that problem a major problem in their life?
 (If not, maybe it doesn't matter much that they aren't using P, in which case try to think of someone else :).)
-* How would you convince them that the problem P would address is a major problem in their life?
+* How would you convince them that the problem identified above is a major problem in their life?

 Optional: